Cold-Pressed Juice Cleanses Through a TCM Lens

 - For 1–2 days only, not 3–7

-- With warm vegetable juices, not cold fruit-heavy ones
+- With warm vegetable juices (lightly heated to body temperature), not cold fruit-heavy ones

 - Followed by careful reintroduction of cooked food